klehmann/domino-jna/README.md

 Java project to access the IBM Domino C API using Java Native Access (JNA)

 ## Features
-The project provides functionality that is not available in the classic Java API of IBM Notes/Domino or that is poorly implemented.
+The project provides functionality that is not available in the classic Java API of IBM Notes/Domino or that is poorly implemented, for example:

 * view lookups using different key formats (e.g. strings, numbers, dates, date ranges) and equality/inequality searches (e.g. find less or greater than)
 * decodes all available types of view data (string, string list, number, number list, datetime, datetime list)
 * read view data as another Notes user
-* support for view resorting (changing the sort column = collation)
+* support for view resorting (changing the collation in C API terms)
 * separation of Notes views and their data into multiple databases (like programmatically creating private views and keeping them up-to-date)
 * fulltext index creation with all available options
 * supports incremental synchronization of Domino databases by reading noteid lists of modified and deleted documents (IBM's Java API does not return ids of deleted docs)
 * clearing the replication history
 * compute @Usernameslist values for any Notes user

+**Please note:
+The project gives access to some really low level functions of IBM Notes/Domino.
+Using them in the wrong way or sending unexpected parameter values might crash your application server, so make sure you know what you are doing :-).*

+One reason for open sourcing all this stuff was to get more hands on it and make it as robust as possible.

 ## Supported platforms
-The code should run with 32 and 64 bit Notes Client and Domino server environments on Windows, Linux and Mac.
+The code should run in 32 and 64 bit Notes Client and Domino server environments on Windows, Linux and Mac.

 It is not expected to run without changes on other platforms, mainly because of little endian / big endian differences or memory alignments.